How to Purchase Your Books

 What if my book was lost, stolen, or damaged beyond normal wear?

-There are several options.
 You can acquire another copy of the book and return it at the end of the rental period.
 You can come to the store and pay the difference between the rental and replacement costs and avoid the handling fee.
 You can do nothing and allow your bursar account to be charged.

 I need the textbook for a continuation class.
 Can I rent it for multiple semesters?

 If you are taking a continuation course, purchasing a new or used book is usually the best option.
 Although you are free to rent (and return) a textbook multiple times, the cost of renting a book for two semesters is generally higher than purchasing the book once.
+The rental return date cannot be extended to accommodate make up finals or continuation courses.

 Is it a better deal to rent a book or to purchase it and then sell it back at Textbook Buyback?